williamsdrake/williamsdrake.github.io/index.md

 %}

 {% capture text %}
-In my postdoctoral work, I have generated a single cell atlas of the human buccal and gingival mucosa.
+In my postdoctoral work, I have generated a single cell RNA Seq atlas of the human buccal and gingival mucosa.
 Additionally, I helped to develop a method for efficient dissociation of oral mucosal tissues for single cell applications.

 [Read more](resources)
 {:.center}